ropensci-archive/RMendeley/README.md

-**Important.**
+# Installing RMendeley 1.00

-`Mendeley 1.00` requires `ROAuth 0.9.2` which is not yet available on CRAN.
-As soon as it is updated, we will push update `RMenedeley` as well.
+Mendeley `1.00` requires `ROAuth 0.9.2` which is not yet available on CRAN.
+As soon as it becomes available on CRAN, we will update update `RMenedeley` as well.
 In the meantime, install `ROAUth` from github before installing this version:

 ```r
 library(devtools)
 install_github('ROAuth','ropensci')
 ```

+## Tutorial

+A full `RMendeley` tutorial is available on the [ropensci website](http://ropensci.org/tutorials/mendeley_tutorial.html).

 # Public Methods API